-There are several different student-run organizations on our campus with a connection to community and service: learn about a few of our featured organizations below, or see other student clubs & organizations.
+There are several different student-run organizations on our campus with a connection to community and service.
+Learn about a few of our featured organizations below, or see other student clubs & organizations.

-Founded in 1999 by students attending Dartmouth College, DREAM is a non-profit mentoring program that pairs college groups with youths in low-income housing neighborhoods.
+Founded in 1999 by students attending Dartmouth College, DREAM is a non-profit mentoring program that pairs college groups with youth in low-income housing neighborhoods.
 DREAM has grown to work with 13 colleges and 18 affordable housing neighborhoods throughout Vermont and Massachusetts.
 They proudly serve about 350 children and college student mentors, and boast an active alumni organization of over 1,300 former mentors.

 Participants in DREAM have access to a variety of experiences, including:

 - Summer activities in their communities

 - Summer and winter programming through Adventure Programming initiatives (vary by location)

 - Local and regional end-of-semester adventure trips (Culminating Experiences)